awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

 ## Integration 3: Create a `GET` Method with Path Parameters to Call the Lambda Function<a name="api-as-lambda-proxy-expose-get-method-with-path-parameters-to-call-lambda-function"></a>

 Now you'll create a `GET` method on a resource specified by a sequence of path parameters to call the backend Lambda function\.
 The path parameter values specify the input data to the Lambda function\.
-You'll a mapping template to map the incoming path parameter values to the required integration request payload\.
+You'll use a mapping template to map the incoming path parameter values to the required integration request payload\.

 This time you'll use the built\-in Lambda integration support in the API Gateway console to set up the method integration\.